The JCE Profiles Hack

 Not affected in a default config: the profile import path is blocked.
 Still unsupported, so plan to migrate.

 Stuck on an old Joomla or PHP version?
-There is a free patch
+There is a free patch from the official JCE Project

-Download the free patch packageHow it works
+Download the free patch packageHow mySites.guru helps you fix the JCE Hack

 Connect your Joomla sites